Why do we need the Discovery Centre?

 How can I get a better idea of the size?

 Why didn't you carry on with Lime Kiln Cottage?

 Lime Kiln Cottage was cramped, damp, cold and liable to flooding, last time in 2013.
 It was a poor place for volunteers, had no toilets and didn’t provide space for school groups, meaning education had to take place outdoors, in all weathers.

 Aren’t you worried about vandalism?

-This is a concern for such a remote building, but security surveillance will be installed.
+This is a concern for such a remote building, but security surveillance has been installed.